Prof-Iz/EMI-CODE-Thermal-Sensing-Android-peripheral/README.md

 ## Android Code
 The Android app was built with Flutter and coded in Android Studio.
 The USB portion of the code is based on a flutter port of **felHR85**'s UsbSerial for Android https://github.com/felHR85/UsbSerial - which was found on pub.dev - provided by **Bessem.dev** https://pub.dev/packages/usb_serial.
 The example code was tweaked to make the phone connect to the first device input into the serial port and only displays the immediate serial data (*it was a list in the example*)

+## 3D PRINTING
+The CAD files of the Casing design can be found in the **CAD FILES** folder.
+CAD modelling by *Choy Juen Jet: Electrical and Electronics Engineering, **UCSI University***

+## PCB Gerber Files
+The files containing the schematic of our project's PCB is located inside the **PCB Gerber Files** folder.
+The PCB was designed by *Low Wai Sing: Electrical and Electronics Engineering, **UCSI University***